Princesses Beatrice and Princess Eugenie appear inseparable.

 They may be known for their memorable outfits and even more unforgettable hats, but there is a lot more to this sisterly relationship.
-And as she prepares to marry Jack Brooksbank, Eugenie will need her big sister Beatrice more than ever.
+And as Princess Eugenie prepares to welcome her first child with husband Jack Brooksbank any day now, there's no doubt her big sister will be around to help support the new family more than ever.

 From their special nickname for each other, to living together, this is what you need to know, and may not know, about Princess Beatrice and Princess Eugenie's relationship.

-Before Eugenie and her fiancé Jack Brooksbank moved to Ivy Cottage, a home within Kensington Palace, in April the sisters lived together in a four-bedroom apartment at St James's Palace.
+Before Eugenie and her husband Jack Brooksbank moved in together, the sisters lived together in a four-bedroom apartment at St James's Palace.